Fort Niobrara: Effect on the surrounding Nebraska region

-History of Army units and duties at Fort Niobrara
+History of Army units and duties

 1880 to the Ghost Dance crises of 1890

-From 1880 to 1885 elements of the 5th Cavalry and the 9th Infantry were stationed at Ft.
-Niobrara.
+From 1880 to 1885 elements of the 5th Cavalry and 9th Infantry were stationed at Fort Niobrara.
 In 1885 elements of the 9th Cavalry joined the garrison.
 In 1886 elements of the 8th Infantry arrived at the post.

 The units from the 9th Cavalry were from a segregated black cavalry regiment, sometimes referred to as "Buffalo Soldiers".
 The headquarters of the 9th Cavalry were at Fort Robinson, 165 miles to the west.
-It is noteworthy that from 1885 to 1890, though the post had segregated Army units with both white and black soldiers, few problems, racial or otherwise arose between the soldiers at Fort Niobrara.
+It is noteworthy that from 1885 to 1890, though the post had segregated Army units with both white and black soldiers, few problems, racial or otherwise, arose between the soldiers at Fort Niobrara.

-After the formation of the fort in 1880, there were no Indian hostilities in the immediate area involving Ft.
-Niobrara soldiers.
+After the formation of the fort in 1880, there were no Indian hostilities in the immediate area involving Fort Niobrara soldiers.
 The Ghost Dance religion in the early 1890s brought the last major Indian alarm.
 On November 19, Companies A, B, and H of the 8th Infantry and Troops A and G of the 9th Cavalry (a detachment of 15 officers and 217 enlisted men) marched to the Rosebud Agency, where they established a field camp and built entrenchments around the agency buildings.

-Using the railroad, other army units from other parts of the United States were sent to Ft.
-Niobrara in November and December 1890.
+Using the railroad, other army units from other parts of the United States were sent to Fort Niobrara in November and December 1890.
 Throughout the Ghost Dance campaign, Fort Niobrara served as an important transportation point to send troops and supplies north to the Lakota, Dakota, and Nakota reservations.
-Though there was tension there was no armed conflict with Brulé Lakota people at the Rosebud agency, in contrast to the Wounded Knee Massacre on December 28, 1890, at the Pine Ridge Agency.
+Though there was tension there was no armed conflict with Brulé Lakota people at the Rosebud Agency, in contrast to the Wounded Knee Massacre on December 28, 1890, at the Pine Ridge Agency.
 The Wounded Knee Massacre was the last combat event in the Indian Wars in the western United States.